swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 First we declare our namespace.
 We import the async functions and macros.
 We also import the components from the previous blog post, no need to write that code again.
-We also import some dom helpers and some reactive conveniences.
+We also import some DOM helpers and some reactive conveniences.

 ```